mpudil/projects/README.md

 #### Movies
 Used a GLS model robust to heteroskedasticity to determine how much revenue a movie studio should expect to receive for each dollar of production budget invested in a film.
 Also looked at if higher production budget films are more variable in the domestic gross and hat films under vs. overperformed domestically relative to their predicted domestic gross.
 Also used a Monte Carlo simulation to run a cross-validation of the heterogeneous MLR.

+#### Particular Matter

+Uses a GLS model with AR(1) correlation structure to determine the activities that affect exposure to particular matter and the effectiveness of stationary devices in homes to detect such pollution.

 #### Scottish Hills
 Uses Scottish hill racing (fell running) data to look at influential observations and outliers in data.
 Coded in R and in SAS.
 Includes unofficial report in LaTeX.